 ParentInfo is a web service provided by CEOP (Child Exploitation and Online Protection).
 They publish articles to help parents with issues currently affecting children and young people online and in their lives at home and school.

-We produce the Safeguarding Newsletter to keep everyone informed about good practice and new developments.
-Safeguarding is a shared responsibility and the newsletter reflects the variety of work taking place across the school.
+We produce Safeguarding and E-safety Newsletters to keep everyone informed about good practice and new developments.
+Safeguarding is a shared responsibility and these newsletters reflect the variety of work taking place across the school.

-Safeguarding newsletters can be found on our newsletters page.
+Safeguarding and E-safety newsletters can be found on our newsletters page.